se-edu/learningresources/contents/csharp/Xamarin.md

 ## What is Xamarin?

 **[Xamarin](https://dotnet.microsoft.com/apps/xamarin)** is an open source developer platform for building modern and performant applications on various platforms, especially Android and iOS.
 It is built on top of Mono, an open-source version of the .NET Framework based on the .NET ECMA standards.
 It is currently maintained by Microsoft and the .NET community.
-As one of the most established mobile app development frameworks, Xamarin offers developers the option of writing apps in C#, instead of Java and Objective-C/Swift.
+As one of the most <tooltip content="Xamarin was first released in 2011.
+In comparison, React Native was first released in 2015 and Flutter was first released in 2017.">established</tooltip> mobile app development frameworks, Xamarin offers developers the option of writing apps in C#, instead of Java and Objective-C/Swift.
 The architecture of Xamarin aims to achieve maximum code reuse across different platforms while maintaining near-native performance.

 ## How Xamarin Works?